galaxyproject/training-material/faqs/galaxy/dataset_metadata_missing.md

 ---
-title: Dataset Metadata Errors
+title: Missing or Incomplete Dataset metadata
 area: datasets
-description:  Finding, Adjusting and Correcting Metadata
+description:  Finding and Correcting Metadata
 layout: faq

 ---

-Common Errors faced:
+How to notice missing Dataset Metadata:
 - Dataset will not download when using the disk icon
 - Tools error when using a specific previously successfully dataset
 - Tools error with a message that ends with: ``OSError: [Errno 2] No such file or directory.``

-Common Solution:
+Solution:
-Click on the the dataset's {% icon galaxy-pencil %} to reach the _Edit Attributes_ forms and click either:
+Click on the the dataset's {% icon galaxy-pencil %} ✏️ to reach the _Edit Attributes_ forms and click either:
 - **Directly reset metadata**
   - Find the tab for the metadata you want to change, make the change, and save.
 - **Autodetect metadata**
-  - Click on the _Auto-detect button_
+  - Click on the _Auto-detect button_.
+The dataset will turn yellow in the history while the job is processing.